 If both factors were examined in a singular experiment, we expect A) that individuals do not assume the shifted conditions have the same variances as their general model and there is no significant difference between the equal and unequal variance conditions, B) that participants adjust their speech perception better to the predicted models when exposed to prosocial cues, and C) that the difference between the PSE of the equal and unequal variance conditions significantly differs when participants were exposed to prosocial cues.
 If these assumptions prove true, then this experiment may provide evidence that prosociality facilitates the development of talker-specific speech perception models.

 Comparison Conditions

 Mean of /d/ distribution: 5

 Mean of /t/ distribution: 50

-SD of /d/: 80
+SD of /d/: √80

-SD of /t/: 270
+SD of /t/: √270

 PSE: 22.5

 Mean of /d/ distribution: 25

 Mean of /t/ distribution: 70